erikgeo/msfs_g36_project/README.md

 2: Download and install the Working Title G1000 v0.3 mod (...)

-3: IMPORTANT: Make sure that the mod is loaded AFTER the G1000 mod.
+3: Make sure that the mod is loaded AFTER the G1000 mod.
 Mods are loaded in alphabetical order.
+The release versions therefore have 'z-' at the beginning of the folder name to ensure a correct loading order.
+Note for contributors: if you have installed the mod from your fork or local clone you have to manually ensure the loading order is correct

 For more liveries see this thread: https://forums.flightsimulator.com/t/props-master-livery-list/168148/12